daostack/arc.react/DISCLAIMER.md

 Arc.JS: https://github.com/daostack/arc.js/tree/2.0.0-experimental.35
 ```

-It has not been audited yet.
+It has not been audited yet, we strongly recommend to wait until it is on a stable version to use this library; otherwise use at your own risk.
 Please check the discord channel: https://discord.com/invite/6BSewtY to keep updated and get more information